• Skip to primary navigation

 Sound Like Chili Peppers but Are Not

-These papers actually are berries and, therefore, do not have Scoville units since they do not have capsaicin.
+These peppers are actually berries and, therefore, do not have Scoville units because they do not contain capsaicin.

 • Sansho Pepper (Japanese) / Chopi Pepper (Korean) - Citrusy Tingling Heat